clivetong/Talks/GolemCloud/README.md

 ### What will we be talking about?

-The main focus is on how WASM is being used in Golem cloud to make your cloud applications easier to write
+We'll focus is on how WASM is being used in Golem cloud to make your cloud applications easier to write

 ---